 Walt’s straightforward tactics and evidence-based policymaking have afforded him many groundbreaking legislative successes.
 Some of these include the creation of the Revenue Stabilization Trust Fund, the Louisiana Early Childhood Education Fund, and the Criminal Justice Reinvestment Program.
 Walt has succeeded in building coalitions once thought impossible in order to bring common-sense solutions to long-standing problems.
 Not only does he bring people to the table, he’ll work with anyone who sits down.

-Walt is committed to making New Orleans and Louisiana a better place to live, especially as he and his wife, Danielle, continue to grow their young family with their daughter, Cate, and another baby on the way.
+Walt is committed to making New Orleans and Louisiana a better place to live, especially as he and his wife, Danielle, raise their young daughters, Cate and Caroline.